On April 15, E Hospital informed that the unit received a rare case, a 74-year-old woman was found to have 2 bladders.

 Doctor checks patient's health.
 (Photo: BVCC)

-MSc.
-Dr. Nguyen The Thinh, Department of Urology and Andrology, E Hospital, said that having two bladders (a "true" bladder and a "false" bladder, also known as bladder diverticulum) is a rare disease.
-When suffering from bladder diverticulum, the patient feels pain, frequent urinary tract infections, and urinary disorders because urine does not flow out completely but remains.
+According to Dr. Nguyen The Thinh, Department of Urology and Andrology, E Hospital, having two bladders (a "true" bladder and a "false" bladder, also known as a bladder diverticulum) is a rare condition.
+Patients with bladder diverticula experience pain, frequent urinary tract infections, and urinary dysfunction due to urine not draining completely and accumulating.

-This process lasts for a long time, causing the diverticulum to become increasingly distended, compressing the bladder neck and urethra, leading to complications such as recurrent urinary tract infections, diverticular stones, acute and chronic urinary retention, and most dangerously, bladder cancer or premalignant changes.
+This process, if prolonged, causes the diverticulum to become increasingly distended, compressing the bladder neck and urethra, leading to complications such as recurrent urinary tract infections, diverticulum stones, acute and chronic urinary retention, and most dangerously, bladder cancer or premalignant changes.

-Bladder diverticula are formed due to congenital or acquired causes.
-In which, congenital is often due to defects in the formation of the bladder in the fetus.
-Acquired causes are often found in adults, due to urinary tract obstruction (bladder stones, prostate enlargement, bladder neck sclerosis, urethral stricture), neurogenic bladder disease or bladder trauma.
+Bladder diverticula can be congenital or acquired.
+Congenital diverticula are usually caused by defects in the development of the bladder during fetal development.
+Acquired diverticula are more common in adults and are caused by urinary tract obstruction (bladder stones, prostate enlargement, bladder neck sclerosis, urethral stricture), neurogenic bladder disease, or bladder trauma.

 In the early stages, bladder diverticula often have no specific symptoms, however, as its volume increases, symptoms of the disease begin to appear, usually due to local complications caused by the diverticula.

-Most people with bladder diverticula are discovered by chance or through examination of non-specific urinary tract symptoms such as urinary retention, hematuria, or urinary tract infections.
-To prevent complications caused by bladder diverticula, it is necessary to pay attention to regular health check-ups.
-In addition, to assess kidney function, in addition to ultrasound, blood and urine tests can be performed to provide timely treatment.
+Most people with bladder diverticula are discovered incidentally or during examinations for nonspecific urinary tract symptoms such as urinary retention, hematuria, or urinary tract infections.
+To prevent complications caused by bladder diverticula, regular health check-ups are necessary.
+In addition, to assess kidney function, besides ultrasound, blood and urine tests can be performed to allow for timely intervention.

 Source